shopsys/shopsys/docs/upgrade/UPGRADE-unreleased.md

     - stop using the deprecated method `\Shopsys\FrameworkBundle\Model\Pricing\PriceCalculation::getVatCoefficientByPercent()`, use `PriceCalculation::getVatAmountByPriceWithVat()` for VAT calculation instead
     - if you want to customize the VAT calculation (eg. revert it back to the previous implementation), extend the service `@Shopsys\FrameworkBundle\Model\Pricing\PriceCalculation` and override the method `getVatAmountByPriceWithVat()`
     - if you created new tests regarding the price calculation they might start failing after the upgrade - in such case, please see the new VAT calculation and change the tests expectations accordingly
-- JS functionality connected to `#js-close-without-saving` has been removed, implement your own if you relied on this ([#1168](https://github.com/shopsys/shopsys/pull/1168))

 ### Configuration
 - update `phpstan.neon` with following change to skip phpstan error ([#1086](https://github.com/shopsys/shopsys/pull/1086))